akshat-shah-2003/Underwater-Sensor-Project/README.md

 Sound travels about **4 times faster in water** than in air, making acoustic signals the best way to communicate underwater!

 ---

-Let me know if you'd like this in a downloadable `.md` file, or if you're also planning to include simulation files, hardware diagrams, or code repositories with this.